donkirkby/live-py-plugin/README.md

 live-py-plugin
 ==============

-Live coding in Python implemented as an Eclipse plugin and an Emacs minor mode.
+Live coding in Python implemented as an Eclipse plugin or an Emacs minor mode.

 To see how it works, watch the [demo video][video] or read the [blog post][blog].